yashkotadia/BBox-Label-Tool/README.md

 -----
 0. The current tool requires that **the images to be labeled reside in /Images.
 You will need to modify the code if you want to label images elsewhere**.
 1. How to draw a bounding box?
-   -First select a class from the buttons on the right, Eg. car, truck, bus, etc.
+ - First select a class from the buttons on the right, Eg. car, truck, bus, etc.
-   -To create a new bounding box, left-click to select the first vertex.
+ - To create a new bounding box, left-click to select the first vertex.
 Moving the mouse to draw a rectangle, and left-click again to select the second vertex.
  - To cancel the bounding box while drawing, just press `<Esc>`.
  - To delete a existing bounding box, select it from the listbox, and click `Delete`.
  - To delete all existing bounding boxes in the image, simply click `ClearAll`.
-2. How to create associations between motorcycle and riders.
+2. How to create associations between motorcycle and riders?
   - Once all the bounding boxes have been drawn, have a look at the image.
 You can find the Id of motorcycles and persons.
   - From the list of bouding boxes, select a motorcycles and the person(s) associated with it.
   - Then click **Group Selection** button to group the selected objects.